EddieCarroll1/DECO3500/README.md

-# DECO3500
+# Team Broccoli
+Welcome to team Broccoli
-Welcome to RoboDog, an interactive dog that helps you rethink your diet and nutritional choices.
+we designed a RoboDog, an interactive dog that helps you rethink your diet and nutritional choices.

+## Documentation and Design process

 ## Installation
 Robodog's installation is built across two different code bases, Arduino and Processing.
 In order to run the code, you need a to have your own dog,